HotPizzaYT/TrashTube/README.md

 For Linux: https://www.johnvansickle.com/ffmpeg/

 Linux users must download and extract the `tar.xz` from the site to `/opt/local/ffmpeg/bin/`.

 For more information, please take a look at `IMPORTANT.txt` in `/thb`.
 Thank you.

+# Minimum version requirement

+It is recommended that you use PHP 7.3.0 or later to run this project on your server.
+Other versions, such as

 # IMPORTANT
 I am not liable for any copyright complaints by your VPS or ISP.
 If you install this and it works, you better monitor the videos that go on here.